aio-libs/aiohttp/docs/web_reference.rst

 .. class:: UrlMappingMatchInfo

-   Inherited from :class:`dict` and :class:`AbstractMatchInfo`.
-Dict
+   Inherited from :class:`collections.ChainMap` and :class:`AbstractMatchInfo`.
-   items are filled by matching info and is :term:`resource`\-specific.
+   Dict items are filled by matching info and is :term:`resource`\-specific.

    .. attribute:: expect_handler